 Dr. Anat Ben Yaacov

-Yuri Kogan holds a BA degree in Theoretical Mathematics from the Tel-Aviv University (TAU).
-Over many years of scientific research at IMBM (since 1999), Yuri has been involved in biomathematical modelling of several cancer diseases, as well as in the research of cancer stem cells, intracellular signal transduction and clinical immunotherapy.
-His current research continues to focus on modelling cancer growth and treatment, in particular, immunotherapy of prostate cancer and melanoma, with a particular emphasis on using population and mixed-effects approach to model clinical data.
-Additional areas of interest include modelling of immune memory and of intracellular signal transduction.
+Yuri Kogan holds a BA degree in Theoretical Mathematics from Tel-Aviv University (TAU).
+Over many years of scientific research at IMBM, he has been involved in biomathematical modeling of several cancer indications, including Prostate cancer, lung cancer, melanoma, as well as in the research of cancer stem cells, intracellular signal transduction, immune system functioning, and clinical immunotherapy, drug treatment optimization and others.